 During 2014, we purchased \$37.5 of preferred stock of Moderna Therapeutics, Inc. (Moderna), a privately held biotechnology company, which was recorded at cost.
 During the first quarter 2018, Moderna announced the completion of a new round of financing.
 As a result, we recognized an unrealized gain of \$100.8 in investment income during the first quarter 2018 to adjust our investment in Moderna to fair value as of the date of the observable price change, based on the per share price in Moderna's new round of financing.
+There were no observable price changes during the second quarter 2018.

-On December 6, 2018, Moderna completed its initial public offering (IPO) and shares of Moderna began trading on the Nasdaq Global Select Market under the symbol "MRNA".
+On December 6, 2018, Moderna completed its initial public offering (IPO) and shares of Moderna began trading on the Nasdaq Global Select Market under the symbol "MRNA."
 As part of the IPO, our preferred stock was converted into Moderna common stock and subject to a one year lock-up period.
 As our equity investment in Moderna common stock now has a readily determinable fair value, we are recording the investment at fair value, with the effects of the holding period restriction estimated using an option pricing valuation model.
-During the first quarter 2019, we recognized an unrealized gain of \$29.8 in investment income to adjust our investment in Moderna to fair value as of March 31, 2019.
+During the three and six months ended June 30, 2019, we recognized an unrealized (loss) gain of \$(29.0) and \$0.8, respectively, in investment income to adjust our investment in Moderna to fair value as of June 30, 2019.

-The fair value of this investment was \$111.7 and \$81.9 as of March 31, 2019 and December 31, 2018, respectively.
+The fair value of this investment was \$82.7 and \$81.9 as of June 30, 2019 and December 31, 2018, respectively.